HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 It would be justified to say that with many JavaScript frameworks gaining popularity, the idea of reusability and building dedicated feature-based components has been adopted more widely.
 This feeds our curiosity to look into the adoption of custom elements, shadow DOM, template elements.

-[Custom Elements](https://developers.google.com/web/fundamentals/web-components/customelements) are customized elements built on top of the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) class.
+<a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/customelements">Custom Elements</a> are customized elements built on top of the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) class.
 The browser provides a `customElements` API that allows developers to define an element and register it with the browser as a custom element.

 It is noted that 2.7% of desktop pages use custom elements for one or more parts of the web page.